dromara/MaxKey/README.md

 7. The platform independence and diversity of environment.
 It supports web, mobile phone, mobile devices, such as apple IOS, Android, etc., and covers the certification ability from B/S to mobile applications.

-8. Based on Java EE platform , microservice architecture, Use Spring, MySQL, Tomcat, Redis , Kafka , RocketMQ and other open source technologies, and has strong scalability.
+8. Based on Java EE platform , microservice architecture, Use Spring, MySQL, Tomcat, Redis , MQ and other open source technologies, and has strong scalability.

 9. Open Source, Secure,  Independent and Controllable , License Under Apache 2.0 License & <a href="https://maxkey.top/zh/about/licenses.html" target="_blank">MaxKey copyright</a>.